floydhub/floyd-docs/docs/guides/jobs/metrics.md

 You can send any metric you want as a Training Metric, however the only values we accept currently are `float` or `integer` values.
 If you are interested in sending other values as custom training metrics, please let us know by sending an email to support@floydhub.com

-Training metrics are currently only available for `Command Mode` jobs - not Jupyter Notebook jobs or Serving jobs.
+Training metrics are currently only available for `Command Mode` jobs - not Serving jobs.